braze-inc/braze-docs/_docs/_user_guide/predictive_suite/predictive_churn/creating_a_churn_prediction.md

 ![Churn 2][2]

 {% alert note %}
 Preview and Demo Predictions will never update users' risk of churn.
+Additionally, daily updates for   Predictions require an additional purchase beyond Weekly or Monthly updates with Predictive Churn.
 To purchase this functionality, contact your Account Manager.
 {% endalert %}

 ### Step 5: Build Prediction